wp-plugins/avchat-3/readme.txt

 3. Upload the contents of the folder named Files to upload to your web site from the AVChat 3.0.zip archive to ***/wp-content/plugins/avchat3/***
 4. Chmod the ***/wp-content/plugins/avchat3/uploadedFiles*** folder to 777 (otherwise the upload function might not work)
 5. Create a new folder tokens (***/wp-content/plugins/avchat3/tokens***) and CHMOD it to 777 (otherwise we might have token generation issues later on)
-6. Activate the plugin from the admin area
+6. Go to WordPress admin area and activate the plugin from the Plugins page
 7. Enter the rtmp connectionstring in Settings -> AVChat 3 (in the PRO version) .
 It should look like this:
 	***rtmp://myFMSserver.com/avchat30/_definst_***
     where myFMSserver.com is the domain name or ip of the server where your media server is installed.